by Michelle Lievense

 1. Environmental Protection

-The environment both encompasses and supports economic and social pillars.
+Natural resources are part of the economy, providing the raw materials that manufacturing and production depend on.
+The environment encompasses and supports economic and social aspects of modern life from transit to food and more.
 The term sustainable development was coined in the 1980s and is defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

-It includes topics such as air and water quality, resource preservation and integrity, ecosystem restoration and preservation, and more.
+It includes topics such as air and water quality, resource preservation and integrity, ecosystem restoration and preservation.
 The United Nations defined 17 Sustainable Development Goals with a call to action for the global audience.

 2. Economic Viability

-Economic viability refers to the ability of any economy to uphold its output on an ongoing basis.
-The economist tackles topics like job creation, social prosperity, environmentally-friendly market practices, the cost of sustainability efforts, government involvement and incentives for sustainability best practices in business, and the health of the population as well as the environment.
+On a macro scale, economic viability refers to the ability of an economy to uphold its output on an ongoing basis.
+Topics like job creation, social prosperity, environmentally-friendly market practices, the cost of sustainability efforts, government involvement and incentives for sustainability best practices in business, and the health of the population as well as the environment.

 One of the key components of the economic pillar is the ability of businesses and individuals to consider their long-term impact.
 When a company sacrifices long-term gains for short-term revenue, it may also deplete natural resources, thereby undermining the company’s ability to survive in the future.
-Companies need to find long-term ways to survive rather than seeking immediate gains and destabilizing the future economy and environment.
+Smart business leaders recognize where their long-term success relies on finite resources, and create business models that support sustainability.

 3. Social Equity

-By designing and securing sustainability best practices into their supply chains, manufacturing, and work conditions — and by stabilizing the communities within which they function — businesses ensure strong, long-term sustainability of the bottom line.
+By designing and securing sustainability best practices into their supply chains, manufacturing, and work conditions — and by stabilizing the communities within which they function — businesses ensure strong, long-term sustainability.
 When those same community environments are polluted and public health is put at risk, or the workforce is made up of low wages and/or forced or slave labor, the business ensures its demise.
-Building sustainable best practices, renewable energy technologies, and green infrastructure ensure the long-term success of the business and the community.
+Creating sustainable best practices that create living wages, safety measures, and other social support mechanisms helps reduce conflict, and poverty while building means for the long-term success of the business and the community.

-Your Facility and the 3 Pillars Of Sustainability
+Social Your Facility and the 3 Pillars of Sustainability

 By articulating distinct social, economic, and environmental sustainability practices, your business will ensure the triple bottom line of profit, people, and the planet.
 Work with an informed and experienced professional to optimize the long-term future of your business.

-The team at Therma is working with businesses and facilities like yours to shape our world.
-As your mechanical solutions provider, Therma pros have over 50 years of experience and knowledge, allowing them to tackle projects of all shapes and sizes that you wouldn’t be able to take on otherwise.
-Hire Therma as a key contributor to help ensure your viability and long-term success.
+The team at Therma is working with businesses and facilities like yours as valued partners that can help implement sustainable practices.
+As your mechanical solutions experts, Therma pros have over 50 years of experience and knowledge, allowing them to tackle projects of all shapes and sizes.
+Enlist Therma as a key contributor to implementing your sustainability strategy.
+Contact Therma today.

 Sources